Faeryn/OutwardWeaponSkillKeys/README.md

 # Weapon Skill Keys

-Adds 2 keybinds: one for a mainhand and one for an off-hand weapon specific attack skill.
+Adds 2 customizable keybinds: one for a mainhand and one for an off-hand weapon specific attack skill.
 Each keybind uses a skill depending on the currently equipped weapon.
 When a pistol is equipped, the off-hand button for Fire/Reload needs to be held to reload the pistol (to prevent accidental reload).
 This is optional, enabled by default.
+You can change the keybinds in the Settings menu.
 *Note: The mod does not add any new quick slots, the keybinds trigger the skills on their own.*

 It's strongly recommended to use Outward Config Manager to set HUD element position.